 My husband and I received a wonderful 8-cup coffee maker as a wedding gift, and you can bet your bottom dollar that we’re putting it to work.
 Every.
 Single.
 Morning.
 The aroma of this warm beverage is just indescribably right in the mornings, for the avid coffee lover.

 Using fresh grounds has a certain etiquette to it.
 Whether your grounds are store-bought and pre-packaged or you ground the beans yourselves, they do, in fact, have a shelf life.

-Read on to learn about your favorite coffee grounds’ shelf life and how to extend the shelf life of those beautiful brewed beans.
+Read on to learn about your favorite coffee’s shelf life and how to extend the shelf life of ground coffee beans.

 One of the most important bits of information will come from paying close attention to the sell-by and roast dates listed on your packages.
 These labels refer to the time where your coffee will taste most flavorful, not necessarily the day it goes bad.
 Although, flavorless coffee is not what we typically desire when looking for a pick-me-up in the morning!